Characters: Inheritance Cycle

 - Spanner in the Works: Managed to learn the Name of Magic, which ended up giving Eragon an opening.

-- Star-Crossed Lovers: With Nasuada, but unfortunately Murtagh must leave.
-As he is technically-war-criminal.
+- Star-Crossed Lovers: By the end of the series he has this dynamic with Nasuada, but unfortunately Murtagh must leave as he is technically-war-criminal.

 - Stronger Sibling: Even at the end of the story, Eragon believes him to be a better fighter.